 Specific sources of funding in North Yorkshire

-Voluntary and community organisations in York and North Yorkshire can access free advice and guidance on funding issues from their local funding adviser.
+Voluntary and community organisations in North Yorkshire can access free advice and guidance on funding issues, including a funding newsletter, from Community First Yorkshire.

 Some specific sources of funding voluntary and community organisations in North Yorkshire are:

-- The North Yorkshire fund, managed by the Two Ridings Community Foundation, is designed to help voluntary organisations, community groups and small charities with projects that are innovative and that can demonstrate that they will make a real difference to people's lives.
+- The North Yorkshire community fund is designed to help voluntary organisations, community groups and small charities with projects that are innovative and that can demonstrate that they will make a real difference to people's lives.
 Grants of between £250 and £1,000 are available.

-- The North Yorkshire reward fund, managed by the Two Ridings Community Foundation, was created to help tackle disadvantage and improve people's lives and communities across North Yorkshire.
+- The North Yorkshire reward fund, was created to help tackle disadvantage and improve people's lives and communities across North Yorkshire.
 The fund is available to provide small grants to voluntary and community organisations in the North Yorkshire area with an income of less than £50,000.
 Grants are available up to a maximum of £5,000 for projects which help communities.

 Good partnership working is vital, and the North Yorkshire liaison group meets to facilitate better partnership working between the public and voluntary and community sectors.